GioBonvi/GoogleContactsEventsNotifier/README.md

 - Google user ajparag for the [code][Original Google Help Forum post] that inspired this project;
-- [rowanthorpe (Rowan Thorpe)][GitHub rowanthorpe], who heavily refactored the code adding many amazing features I had never thought of;
+- [rowanthorpe (Rowan Thorpe)][GitHub rowanthorpe], whose help was invaluable: he added many new features, refactored the code heavily and solved many bugs;
+- [baatochan (Bartosz Rodziewicz)][Github baatochan], for his various contributions both in solving issues and in adding new features;
 - those users who provided translations for the script:
   - [rowanthorpe (Rowan Thorpe)][GitHub rowanthorpe] - Greek;
   - [lboullo0 (Lucas)][Github lboullo0] - Spanish;